Drug Evaluation Committee Survey on Clinical Pharmacology Study and Clinical Pharmacology Evaluation of Anticancer Drugs in Approved Drugs in Japan

 April 2020

-Anticancer drugs account for an increasing proportion of approved drugs.
-The development of anticancer drugs differs from that of non-oncology drugs in terms of background information related to the planning and conduct of clinical pharmacology studies, such as the fact that anticancer drugs are developed in patients from Phase I trials and the non-clinical toxicity studies required are different.
-In addition, for some drugs, some clinical pharmacology studies are conducted post-marketing, and the minimum package required to obtain approval may differ from that for nononcology drugs.
+The percentage of anticancer drugs in the approved drugs is on the increase.
+The development of anticancer drugs differs from that of non-oncology drugs in that patients are targeted from Phase I trials and the required non-clinical toxicity studies are different, and the background information related to the planning and execution of clinical pharmacology studies is different.
+In addition, for some drugs, some clinical pharmacology studies are conducted post-marketing, and the minimum package required for approval may differ from that for nononcology drugs.
 The Clinical Pharmacology Study Sub-Team of the Continuing Task Force 8 of the Clinical Evaluation Committee examined the clinical pharmacology packages of anticancer drugs approved in Japan in recent years and developed a document to serve as a guide for companies to develop their own clinical pharmacology packages.
 We hope that this document will be of help to companies in planning their packages and clinical pharmacology studies.